francis04j/projectSide/README.md

 This project should conform to SOLID principle, Automated Testing, Continuous deployment and Cloud support.

+The API that we will be creating can be programmed in any language that you desire (typescript, javascript, java, c#, GO, Python)
 TO ensure efficiency and availability, we will also support CAP theorem

 We will be introducing
+ - a relational database
+ - a no-sql database
  - a caching layer
  - a message queue
  - a nofitication system